What is ransomware insurance?

 No business is too small to be at risk of cybercrime, and the consequences can be devastating.
 Read on for more about what ransomware is, what ransomware insurance covers, and how it fits within a cyber liability insurance policy.

 Ransomware is malicious software that prevents users from accessing an infected device or file until you pay a ransom.
 You or an employee can unknowingly introduce ransomware into your network by clicking on a malicious link in a phishing email, through a corrupt ad, or by visiting an infected website.

-Typically, malware installs itself silently without the user knowing it.
-Afterwards, depending on the sophistication of the malware, a user might witness a pop-up with instructions on how to buy a decryption key to regain access to their files.
-Other times, a user won’t be able to access their computer system at all when a ransomware attack has occurred.
+Typically, malware installs itself silently without your knowledge.
+Depending on the sophistication of the malware, you might get a pop-up with instructions on how to buy a decryption key to regain access to your company’s files.
+In other instances, you won’t be able to access your computer system at all after a ransomware attack.

-Cyber liability coverage is the umbrella policy that ransomware insurance is attached to.
-Typically, it includes both first-party and third-party coverage in the case of a data breach (other criminal cyber events can be included, too).
-But what does this mean?
+Cyber liability insurance is the broader coverage policy form that may also include ransomware insurance coverage.
+Typically, it includes both first-party and third-party coverage in the case of a data breach:

 Nobody wants to feel helpless.
 Cyber liability insurance can help you rest easier knowing that you’ve taken action to reduce your exposure to cyber threats.

 To get ahead of threats to your business, you need to move fast.
 That’s why you need small business insurance from Thimble.
 Click “Get a quote” or download the Thimble mobile app, answer a few questions about your business, and you can get business insurance within minutes.